hemakesh-github/doc/README.md

 ~ When a user attempts to register with a new email address, the system sends a verification email containing a code.

-~ Verifies that the user has access to the provided email address and prevent unauthorized account creation.
+~ Verifies that the user has access to the provided email address and prevents unauthorized account creation.

 ~ Uses Gmail API to send emails with a verification code generated based on the current time and a user ID.

 ### User Login

-~ Allows registered users to log into their accounts using google, facebook or their email and password.
+~ Allows registered users to log into their accounts using Google, Facebook or their email and password.

 ~ Verifies user credentials against stored hashed passwords and issues a JWT token for authentication.